 pathos also provides a

-generally well documented, so further questions may be resolved by inspecting
+code is generally well documented, so further questions may be resolved by

-the code itself.
-Please feel free to submit a ticket on github, or ask a
+inspecting the code itself.
+Please feel free to submit a ticket on github,

 Important classes and functions are found here: